top of page

 After the reason behind her killing, one can only guess.
 Most scholars assume it was a sacrifice.
 Because of her look of peace, they even suggest she was drugged beforehand.
 Others say she might have been punished just as well.
-Roman historian Tacitus (AD 56-120) wrote about the Celtic-Germanic people of the north that those who disgraced their bodies, will be drowned in miry swamps under a cover of wicker (Coulthard 2020).
-Another theory is that the woolen rope was, in fact, a harmless shawl.
+Roman historian Tacitus (AD 56-120) wrote about the Celtic-Germanic people of the north that those who disgraced their bodies will be drowned in miry swamps under a cover of wicker (Coulthard 2020).
+Another theory is that the woollen rope was, in fact, a harmless shawl.
 Probably, we'll never know how she was killed and why.

 Celtic Fields